InfoSecInnovations/concierge/README.md

 You should refer to the [Keycloak documentation](https://www.keycloak.org/docs/latest/server_admin/index.html) to find out how to configure the type of login you wish to support.
 You can enable a variety of social network logins, OpenID, LDAP or just username and password.

-The configuration we have supplied has already created the super admin user (the one you used to connect to Keycloak above), and a realm called `concierge` with some roles the provide various levels of access to Concierge.
+The configuration we have supplied has already created the super admin user (the one you used to connect to Keycloak above), and a realm called `concierge` with some roles the provide various levels of access to Shabti.
 Make sure to configure logins and users in this realm and not the master realm.

-The super admin user only serves to administrate the Keycloak instance, they do not have any permissions to access Concierge as a user.
+The super admin user only serves to administrate the Keycloak instance, they do not have any permissions to access Shabti as a user.

 If using authorization, there are shared and private collections.
 A private collection can only be viewed by the user who created it, a shared collection can be viewed by any user with required role.
 In the future we will add options to switch a collection from private to shared.
 If you need more specific permissions you can configure those in the `concierge-auth` client using the resources that represent collections.

 ### Roles

-The roles that grant access to Concierge collections can be found within the `concierge-auth` client in the `concierge` realm.
+The roles that grant access to Shabti collections can be found within the `concierge-auth` client in the `concierge` realm.

 - `admin` - can do everything including viewing, updating and deleting other users' private collections.
 This is different from the super admin user in the master realm.
 - `private_collection` - can create and manage personal collections not accessible by other users (except the admin).